hhandika/nahpu/website/docs/intro.md

 ### Promote data sharing and collaboration 🤝

 NAHPU is developed to streamline efforts and foster collaboration.
 The app facilitates data sharing and collaboration among researchers by adhering to open standards.
-It allows you to create automatic pipeline to simplify data transfer from fieldwork to museum database.
+It allows you to create an automatic pipeline to simplify data transfer from fieldwork to the museum database.
 The current version partially supports the [Darwin Core](https://dwc.tdwg.org/) standard and follows the [FAIR principles](https://www.go-fair.org/).
-We aim to further enhance NAHPU’s compliance with these standards and principles.
+We aim further to enhance NAHPU’s compliance with these standards and principles.

 ### Accessible for everyone ♿️

 NAHPU is a free, open-source app that supports major desktop and mobile platforms.
-It is designed for natural history collectors and researchers with priority for user-friendliness and accessibility.
-We leverage the [Material Design](https://m3.material.io/) system to ensures an intuitive interface and visual appeal, while also accommodating people with disabilities.
-Our ongoing efforts include internationalization with multi-language and [locale](https://en.wikipedia.org/wiki/Locale_(computer_software)) support.
+It is designed for natural history collectors and researchers, prioritizing user-friendliness and accessibility.
+We leverage the [Material Design](https://m3.material.io/) system to ensure an intuitive interface and visual appeal while accommodating people with disabilities.
+Our ongoing efforts include internationalization with multi-language and [locale] support (https://en.wikipedia.org/wiki/Locale_(computer_software)).
 Join our diverse community of contributors in making NAHPU an inclusive and welcoming project for all.
 Feel free to use and contribute to the app!

 ## Get Started